opf/openproject/docs/user-guide/members/README.md

 ## Project members overview

 On the left side menu you will see **Members**.
-When selected, it will show a list of project members, project groups, as well as the users, with whom work packages from this project have been shared.
-You can **edit** or **delete** a user or a group by click the respective icon at the end of the line listing said user or group.
+When selected, it will show a list of project members, project groups, as well as the users with whom work packages from this project have been shared.
+You can **edit** or **delete** a user or a group by clicking the respective icon at the end of the line listing the user or group.

 ![Project members overview in OpenProject](members-overview.png)

 Standard filters on the left side menu include the following:

-- **All** - returns all members and groups of the project, as well as non-members, with whom a work package from this project has been shared
+- **All** - returns all members and groups of the project, as well as non-members, with whom one or more work packages from this project have been shared

-- **Locked** - returns all locked users that are members of this project, as well as locked non-members, with whom a work package from this project has been shared
+- **Locked** - returns all locked users that are members of this project, as well as locked non-members, with whom one or more work packages from this project have been shared

 - **Invited** - returns all users that have been invited, but have not yet registered

-- **Project roles** provides filters based on all the user roles that have been assigned to users in that specific project.
+- **Project roles** provides filters based on all the member roles that have been assigned to users in that specific project.

 - **Work package shares** provides filters based on all the roles available for sharing work packages.
-They include
+They include:
   -  **All shares** - returns all users that a work package in this project has been shared with
   - **View** - returns all users that can view, but not edit or comment on a work package that has been shared with them

   - **Comment** - returns all users that are allowed to add comments to a work package that has been shared with them

   - **Edit** - returns all users that are permitted to edit a work package that has been shared with them

 > Note: users, with whom work packages from a given project have been shared, can not be edited or deleted under **Members**.
+To edit or revoke their viewing rights you can click on the "Number of work package(s) in the column "Shared" (3 work packages in the example above).
+This will open an already filtered work package list of all  work packages shared with that user.
+>
-To edit or revoke their viewing rights please navigate to **Work packages**, select the **Shared with users** filter and adjust the privileges accordingly.
-[Read more](../work-packages/share-work-packages/#remove-sharing-privileges).
+> Another way is to navigate to **Work packages**, select the **Shared with users** filter and adjust the privileges accordingly.
+[Read more here](../work-packages/share-work-packages/#remove-sharing-privileges).

 - **Groups** lists all the groups that have been added to this project.